emamaj/Portfolio/README.md

 # Portfolio
 # About me
 My name is Edyta Majdziak.I am an environmental science engineer.
 I have started to interest of Python and Software Testing few years ago but now I really try to develop my skills and extend my knowledge.Look at my first Python projects.
 I currently try to learn Linux.
 In that page I try to show my personal studies and gained experience.
-I am a part of testing project when I work with small group of people looking for bugs :D
+I am a part of a testing project wher I work with small group of people looking for bugs :D
 # Tech skills
 - Python
 - SQL